Video game award: NAVGTR Awards

-The National Academy of Video Game Trade Reviewers (NAVGTR), a 500-member body of video game journalists, established the NAVGTR Awards in 2001 to award the best games of the year in several categories as determined by members of NAVGTR.
+The National Academy of Video Game Trade Reviewers (NAVGTR), an organization of video game journalists, established the NAVGTR Awards in 2001 to award the best games of the year in several categories as determined by members of NAVGTR.

 New York Game Awards

 The New York Game Awards were established in 2011 by the non-profit organization, the New York Videogame Critics Circle established by both mainstream and industry-specific journalists in New York City that cover video games.

 Steam Awards

 The Steam Awards are organized by Valve as part of the Steam storefront since 2016.
 Valve allows users to nominate any game for the categories, and then complies the shortlist of nominees in each entry which are then presented to users for voting.